 This area is an important egg laying site for the endangered Green sea Turtle, which lay on the beaches at Watamu several times a year, and they are often seen around this reef.

-Nearby Moray Reef has a breathtaking overhang dropping 28 metres to a sandy bottom.
+Nearby, Moray Reef has a breathtaking overhang dropping 28 meters to a sandy bottom.
 The coral here is a refuge for octopus and eel.
 The sharp reef edge has plenty of nudibranch, angel fish, tang, and the occasional grouper or barracuda.

 Diving into the channel itself is a good way to find rays and reef sharks.